Nocturnalx/Wikimark/README.md

 ## How to use
 This section contains a cheat sheet you can quickly refer back to when creating new entries on the wiki, as well as a more in depth explanation of each tag.

+**Remember** - Bold tags are used for titling!
+Inline html bold tags <b> are fine for making text stand out but the wikimark parser assumes all lines starting with a (b) tag are chapter titles.

 ### Cheat sheet
 |Effect|Tag|
 |---|---|